newphew92/GOcaml/README.md

 For the last milestone we were unable to finish on time, so even though we are slowly catching up, the typechecker is not ready yet.
 Pretty printing and weeding works fine.

+Sources:
+  There is very little doc for these OCaml toosl, so everything we might have used of mimiced comes from the official tutorial and documentation examples.